-If, in the Principal's opinion, the alleged infraction warrants a longer period of removal from school, he shall refer the case to the Superintendent.
+If, in a school administrator's opinion, the alleged infraction warrants a longer period of removal from school, the administrator shall refer the case to the Superintendent.
 The Superintendent shall review and appoint an expulsion examiner to conduct an expulsion hearing.